ESMValGroup/ESMValTool_sample_data/CONTRIBUTING.md

 1. you have a question;
 2. you think you may have found a bug (including unexpected behavior);
-3. you want to make some kind of change to the code base (e.g. to fix a bug, to add a new feature, to update documentation).
+3. you want to make a change to the code (e.g. to fix a bug, to add a new feature, to update documentation).

 The sections below outline the steps in each case.